azomDev/pen/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub, even for the smallest bug or the smallest idea.
+If there is any issue you see that you might want to try doing, just let a comment on the issue and I will let it to you.

 ## License